ulfschneider/afova/README.md

 </form>
 ```

-It be transformed by afova into:
+It will be transformed by afova into:

 ```html
 <form